Are you vulnerable to union organizing?

 There is also the possibility the union could be decertified at the allowed time in the future.
 The implication is that leadership training in communication and developing positive employee relations should continue even while union contract negotiations training is in progress.

-Train your senior leaders, mid-managers, and supervisors on TIPS and FOE, employee communication, NLRA requirements, and maintaining a positive attitude during a time of possible negativity or conflict.
+Train your senior leaders, mid-managers, and supervisors on TIPS and FOE (or better known as TIPS-D and FLOP_, employee communication, NLRA requirements, and maintaining a positive attitude during a time of possible negativity or conflict.
 These are critical elements supporting a successful union contract negotiations process.
 Moll, quoted above, and whose insight helped shape this article, also shared that, "A consistent message, driven by employee communications and reinforced by managers, helps support the organization’s bargaining objectives and keep employees focused on the work at hand."